VacantThinker/frontend-nanodegree-mobile-portfolio/README.md

 ---

 ### optimization step

+  - 1 style
     - 1 put style in your html
       - download googlefonts put them into style tag
+    - 2 use flexbox and grid layout your html

+  - 2 image
-  - 2 make img element have width and height, all
+    - 1 make img element have width and height, all
+    - 2 convert image to webp

+  - 3 script
-  - 3 put script before the </body> tag
+    - 1 put script before the </body> tag
-  - 4 use flexbox and grid layout your html

 ---